MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 8. Blog Details Page     <a name="blogdetailspage"></a>
 The Blog Detail page shows the full blog which has information pertaining to selected products on the site.
 It will either concentrate on an individual oil(lavender oil), or a selection of products(top 5 massage oils), it may also include internal links to the highligted products within the site .
-There is also a comment form, for logged in users to leave a comment and there is a comment section for existing comments.
+For logged in users there is a comment form, for users to leave a comment.
+When a comment is added, it need's to be approved by a superuser before it will be published in the comment section.
+There is a comment section for existing comments.

 <br>